NVIDIA/ais-k8s/monitoring/alloy/README.md

 The values for the alloy deployment itself are provided as a base `base-alloy-values.yaml` with overrides available for each environment in `environments/<env>/alloy-values.yaml`.
 The full list of available helm values can be found [here](https://github.com/grafana/alloy/blob/main/operations/helm/charts/alloy/values.yaml).

-The `config-chart` has its own environment specific configurations in [config-chart/environments](./config-chart/environments/) (currently prod, local, and remote).
+The `config-chart` defines the base components used by multiple environments in [config-chart/common](./config-chart/common/).
+Environment specific configurations can be found in [config-chart/environments](./config-chart/environments/) (currently prod, local, and remote).
-This allows for deploying alloy configs with different components.
+This allows for deploying alloy configs with different components for each environment.
 Currently, local only writes to the local prometheus/loki, remote only writes to an environment-configured remote write location, and prod writes to both.

 # Usage